16 Days of Activism

 2025 Events

-Walk Against Violence
+Walks Against Violence

-In collaboration with Beechworth Health Service, Chiltern Neighbourhood House, Quercus Beechworth and Yackandandah Community Centre there will be three community walks against violence.
-The walks provide opportunities for the surrounding communities to show their united front against violence towards women and girls.
+In collaboration with Beechworth Health Service, Chiltern Neighbourhood House, Quercus Beechworth and Yackandandah Community Centre there were three community walks against violence.
+The walks provided opportunities for the surrounding communities to show their united front against violence towards women and girls.
+There was also four Storytimes across the libraries of Sophie Beer's book Your Fabulous As You Are.
+The Storytimes were presented by Upper Murray Family Care Child and Family Services Team in collaboration with Indigo Shire Council.

-Left Write Hook
+Coming up in April 2026 - Left Write Hook

 Centre Against Violence (CAV) is proud to announce that the internationally acclaimed Left Write Hook program is coming to North East Victoria in April 2026.
+Indigo Shire Council are supporting this important initiative to be delivered in Beechworth.

 The initiative will bring two major opportunities to our communities.
 First, public screenings of the award-winning documentary Left Write Hook will be held in Benalla, 20 April at 6.30pm and Beechworth, 21 April at 6.30pm, giving audiences an intimate and powerful look at the journeys of survivors who took part in the program.